BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     One can do both, as well: be a public intellectual and move to a culture that better suits you.
     There's a long history of expatriate public intellectuals.
+    Distance often begets the most rational analysis, even.
 </p>

 <p>
-    Also, there's the idea that you "can't be in it without getting it on you".
+    Then there's the idea that you "can't be in it without getting it on you".
     If you spend time in a smokey room, you'll smell like smoke.
 </p>

 <p>
-    It's hard to avoid being swept up into the dysfunctions of a culture.
+    It's hard to avoid being swept into the dysfunctions of a culture.
-    Bubbles don't really work.
+    Bubbles don't work.
 </p>

 <p>
-    "He saw his ship approaching the harbour, and upon her prow the mariners, the men of his own land.
+    "He saw his ship approaching the harbour, and upon her prow the mariners, the men of his own land.<br/>
-    And his soul cried out to them, and he said:
+    And his soul cried out to them, and he said:<br/>
-    Sons of my ancient mother, you riders of the tides, How often have you sailed in my dreams."
+    Sons of my ancient mother, you riders of the tides,<br/>
+    How often have you sailed in my dreams."<br/>
     -Kahlil Gibran -https://www.gutenberg.org/files/58585/58585-h/58585-h.htm
 </p>